pymor.core package¶

 (See this warning.)

-Backends for storage of cached return values derive from CacheRegion
+Backends for storage of cached return values derive from CacheRegion.

 Currently two backends are provided for memory-based and disk-based caching

-).
+(MemoryRegion and DiskRegion).
 The available regions

-are stored in the module level cache_regions
+are stored in the module level cache_regions dict.
+The user can add

 additional regions (e.g. multiple disk cache regions) as required.

-specifies a key of the cache_regions
+CacheableInterface.cache_region specifies a key of the cache_regions dict

 to select a cache region which should be used by the instance.